-GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, was issued to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements and to provide guidance for accounting and financial reporting for availability payment arrangements.
-The requirements of GASB Statement No. 94 are effective for reporting periods beginning after June 15, 2022.
-The City is currently evaluating the impact GASB Statement No. 94 may have on its financial statements.
+GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, was issued to improve financial reporting by addressing issues related to public-private and public-public parentship arrangements (PPPs) and provides accounting and financial reporting guidance for availability payment arrangements (APAs).
+The requirements of GASB Statement No. 94 are effective for fiscal years beginning after June 15, 2022.
+The City determined the adoption of this statement has no material impact on its financial statements.